Disaster Prep & Recovery Services

 Prepare.
 Respond.
 Recover.

 Disasters come in many forms.
-But stories of recovery are countless — and Jones Walker is here to help at every step.
-Whether a widespread, once-in-a-thousand-year event such as the 2016 flooding in Baton Rouge and surrounding parishes, or a highly focused catastrophe such as a site-specific fire or industrial accident, businesses can rely on Jones Walker for effective guidance.
+But stories of preparation, response, and recovery are countless — and Jones Walker is here to help at every step.
+Whether a widespread event such as flooding, a highly focused catastrophe, or a disease outbreak, businesses can rely on Jones Walker for effective guidance.

-Our cross-disciplinary Disaster Preparedness & Recovery Client Team advises companies, not-for-profit organizations, and individuals as they prepare for, respond to, and recover from unforeseen crises.
-We understand the myriad legal issues that arise when drafting, communicating, and implementing disaster-preparedness plans, and have extensive experience representing clients as they work with government agencies in the aftermath of a major event.
+Our cross-disciplinary Disaster Preparedness & Recovery Team advises companies, not-for-profit organizations, and individuals as they prepare for, respond to, and recover from unforeseen crises.
+We understand the myriad legal issues that arise when drafting, communicating, and implementing disaster-preparedness plans, and have extensive experience representing clients as they work through the aftermath of a major event.
 We provide counsel in the following areas, among others:

 - Federal Emergency Management Agency (FEMA) assistance programs